 Waste from Nuclear SMR

 SMR has suggested there would be less waste from SMR but a study published May 31 2022 in Proceedings of the National Academy of Sciences has reached the opposite conclusion.
 “Our results show that most small modular reactor designs will actually increase the volume of nuclear waste in need of management and disposal, by factors of 2 to 30 for the reactors in our case study,” says lead author Lindsay Krall.

 Micro Nuclear Reactors

 A Microreactor project at Idaho National lab is doing research on a tiny, relatively inexpensive nuclear reactor.
 It’s more of a nuclear battery, than an SMR, and is in the range of 1 to 5MW.
 Its use would be in places like Alaska or remote communities without access to wind or solar.
-The prototype will be called the MARVEL reactor, an acronym for the name of the project Microreactor Applications Research Validation and Evaluation, and the goal is to have the first one operating by December 2023, making it the first advanced microreactor in the United States.
-See CNBC report Jun 2022 A single microreactor could power a community from 1,000 to 10,000 people, whether that’s a hospital or remote military base.
+The first prototype MARVEL reactor (Microreactor Applications Research Validation and Evaluation) and target date for operation in late 2023, making it the first advanced microreactor in the United States.
+CNBC reported in Jun 2022 a single microreactor could power a small community.
+A hospital or remote military base of 1,000 to 10,000 is a small community.

 References for Nuclear SMR Reactors

 - MIT Newsletter. https://news.mit.edu/2020/oklo-nuclear-energy-1113